falconcr/killercoda-scenarios/cka/k8s-upgrade/step3.md

-In this step, we'll update the control plane node to version 1.31.2.
+You'll take on the task of upgrading the control plane node to Kubernetes version 1.31.2.
+This upgrade is essential to keep your cluster aligned with the latest features, performance improvements, and security enhancements.
+By mastering this process, you'll build confidence in maintaining and updating Kubernetes environments.

+Your challenge: Update the control plane node to version 1.31.2.
+This is more than just a version change—it's about ensuring your control plane is resilient and optimized.
+Are you ready to take on this upgrade and elevate your Kubernetes expertise?

 ### Verify the kubeadm version
-kubeadm version

 This command checks that your cluster can be upgraded, and fetches the versions you can upgrade to.
 It also shows a table with the component config version states: